 Which one steers the company: Personnel or management?

 Somewhat 20 years ago, the answer was generally quite unambiguous: management directs the company.
-Today, for example, The organization model made by Supercell at the beginning of the 2010s, where small teams have large decision-making power, is becoming a standard.
+Today, for example, The organization model made famous by Supercell at the beginning of the 2010s, where small teams have large decision-making power, is becoming a standard.
 The utilization of the Economies of Speed can be boosted, for example, with the following elements:

 - Purpose of the company’s existence